 Small and mid-sized companies have learned in the last several years that change now comes faster than ever.
 In an environment of continuing economic uncertainty, slim profit margins, and new types of business risks, companies should reevaluate the breadth, scope and extent of their insurance coverage more often.

-One of the best ways to assess the changing risk environment is by working with a trusted advisor, such as an insurance agent.
+One of the best ways to assess the changing risk environment is by working with a trusted professional, such as an insurance agent.
 The agent's job is to help a business achieve and protect its profitability by understanding its risk appetite and avoiding financial perils.
 This is not a one-and-done exercise because a company’s risk profile is constantly evolving.

 New risks for businesses